FrankieWilson1/airbnb-clone-project/README.md

 Each component will be designed for reusability and consistency across the application.

+## Team Rolse
+- **Backend Developer**: Responsible for implementing API endpoints, database schemas, and business logic.
+- **Database Administrator**: Manages database design, indexing, and optimizations.
+- **DevOps Engineer**: Handles deployment, monitoring, and scaling of the backend services.
+- **QA Engineer**: Ensures the backend functionalities are thoroughly tested and meet quality standards.

-## 👥 Project Roles and Responsibilities
+##  Project Roles and Responsibilities

 | Roles                        | Responsibilities                                                      |
 |------------------------------|-----------------------------------------------------------------------|